-If you are an adrenalin junkie and are looking for some fun activities to do this weekend then we have a list that has been curated just for you!
+If you love trekking or are an adrenalin junkie and are looking for some fun activities to do this weekend then we have a list that has been curated just for you!

 On your trek here, you will discover that the falls is located comfortably in the Bhagwan Mahaveer Sanctuary and Mollem National Park amongst the Western ghats and forms the border between Karnataka and Goa states.
 The area is surrounded by thick deciduous forests and has a rich and diverse bio-diversity that you can witness whilst on your exciting two-day trek.